 Besides its advantages in the urban environment, we also liked taking this bottle on rock and ice climbing day trips, as well as car camping.
 The contents aren't affected by the external temps, making it equally handy on hot summer days under the sun as well as bitterly cold winter days.
 Having a big pot of hot coffee/tea to share with your climbing partners can be the difference between hitting another route or calling it a day.

-This Editors' Choice award winner is the most expensive bottle that we reviewed, ringing in at $40.
+One of the most expensive bottle that we reviewed, ringing in at $40.
 If you're just looking for a water bottle to mostly fill with water to keep you hydrated, this probably isn't the bottle for you.
 The Nalgene Wide-Mouth was our Best Buy Award; for $11, you can take home a bottle that offers excellent quality at a great value.
 However, if you need a versatile bottle with exceptional insulating properties, this bottle is worth its price tag.
 For what it matters, we think this bottle has a smooth look, too.
 We also feel that the warranty policy increases the value of this bottle.